smiley8D/screeps/doc/notes.md

 - Creep behaviors
     - Consider/test GTFOTR again
         - Alternatively, look ahead and see if creep is in way?
 Trade places if so?
-    - Combat stance (aggressive, neutral, avoid?), add to room cost function
+    - Combat stance (aggressive, neutral, avoid?)
+        - PathFinder has a flee option, could be very useful for avoidance
+        - Room cost function
     - Room traversing (already in)
 - Diplomacy (integrate w/ behaviors)
     - Player stance (ally, neutral, enemy?)